Rick-GO/HANcoder/README.md

 HANcoder STM32 Target is part of the open model based development (openMBD) suite created by HAN Automotive Research.

-HANcoder is a family of real-time code generation targets for MATLAB Simulink®.
+HANcoder is a family of real-time code generation targets for MATLAB Simulink<sup>®</sup>.
 HANcoder supports both automotive grade series production controllers as well as some low-cost development boards.
 The support for low-cost controllers as well as production grade controllers provide users a unique possibility to